Refinitiv/refinitiv-ui/documents/src/pages/build-app/custom-theme.md

 Once theme is built successfully, it will generate output files in `./dark` and `./light` folder which will contain custom theme of every Element Framework components.

-In the custom theme project, it shows you how to customise theme to use `san-sarif` font, changed primary color and changed styles of `ef-toggle`.
+Custom theme sample project shows you how to customise theme to use `san-sarif` font, changed primary color and changed styles of `ef-toggle`.

 Run `npm start` to launch demo page to see the changes.